Updated: Aug 27

 3rd Give us a cheat sheet!

-Put the direction in writing for when you are gone.
+Put the directions in writing for when you are gone.
 We like written lists.

 First...what do I do to get started.